Welcome to the Missisquoi Museum

 Classified as a provincial historic building in May 2004, the Walbridge Barn in Mystic (St. Ignace-de-Stanbridge) Quebec, is one of the most beautiful gems of Quebec’s architectural heritage.

-This dodecagonal (12-sided) barn is the only one of its kind in Canada.
+This dodecagonal (12-sided) barn is the only one of its kind in Quebec.
 Exhibiting the Missisquoi Museum’s agricultural collection in the immense Walbridge Barn renders this site an advanced centre for the interpretation of agricultural life in Missisquoi County prior to World War II.

 Open daily from 11:00 a.m. to 4:30 p.m. from the last Sunday in May to the second Sunday in October.
 The administrative office is open year-round.

 - Children $3.00 (under 12)

 - Members of the Missisquoi Historical Society: free admission

 Admission ticket includes all three sites: Cornell Mill, Hodge’s General Store and Walbridge Barn.
 The Mystic and Stanbridge East sites do not have to be visited on the same day.

 Groups must book in advance.
 Dates and times are confirmed by email or fax upon receipt of booking.
 Complimentary admission for a bus driver and one attendant.